-Research also shows that although "What's your sign?" is a good way to break the ice when you meet someone new, the answer cannot tell you if you should ask them for a date.
+Research also shows that although "What's your sign?"

+is a good way to break the ice when you meet someone new, the answer cannot tell you if you should ask them for a date.
 Compatibility cannot be predicted by the zodiac.
 This should not be all that surprising since studies have also shown that sun-signs are not related to personality traits.

 Studies comparing "time twins" (persons born just a few minutes apart) have also failed.
-One such study followed more than 2,000 "twins" for several decades, recording more than 100 characteristics.
+One such study followed more than 2,000 "twins" for several decades. recording more than 100 characteristics.
 The twins were no more similar to each other than they were to people born at different times.

-The best way to test astrology is through double-blind tests, like
+The best way to test astrology is through double-blind tests, like the test conducted by Shawn matched the participant.

-Carlson3, which was published in the prestigious journal Nature.
-Astrologers created profiles from detailed information they were given about a number of participants.
-Then a different set of astrologers received the same information along with three of the profiles.
-Their task was to choose which of the three matched the participant.
 About one third chose correctly, which is exactly what we'd expect by chance.
 The results are no better when participants try to identify their own profiles.
 Numerous studies like this show that astrologers would be just as accurate if they flipped a coin.